quarter-pounder/pi-at-home-bootstrap/README.md

 # GitLab on Raspberry Pi 5 - Bootstrap

 My own setup for running GitLab CE with CI/CD runners, monitoring, and Cloudflare Tunnel on Raspberry Pi 5 with Ubuntu.
-Or, a proof that you don't need a $4000/month RHEL EC2 instance for a GitLab server.
+Or, we have GitLab at home.

 ## Prerequisites